nim-lang/nimble/readme.markdown

 You can force Babel to download the latest commit from the package's repo, for
 example:

-    $ babel install nimgame#head
+    $ babel install nimgame@#head

 This is of course git specific, for hg use ``tip`` instead of ``head``.
 A branch, tag, or commit hash may also be specified in the place of ``head``.

+Instead of specifying a VCS branch you may also specify a version range, for
+example:

+    $ babel install nimgame@"> 0.5"

+In this case a version which is greater than ``0.5`` will be installed.

-If you don't specify a parameter and there is a ``package.babel`` file in your current working directory Babel will install the package residing in the current working directory.
+If you don't specify a parameter and there is a ``package.babel`` file in your current working directory then Babel will install the package residing in the current working directory.
 This can be useful for developers who are testing locally their ``.babel`` files before submitting them to the official package list.
 See [developers.markdown](developers.markdown) for more info on this.

 A URL to a repository can also be specified, Babel will automatically detect the type of the repository that the url points to and install it.

+### babel uninstall

+The ``uninstall`` command will remove an installed package.
+Attempting to remove a package which other packages depend on is disallowed and will result in an error.
+You must currently manually remove the reverse dependencies first.

+Similar to the ``install`` command you can specify a version range, for example:

+    $ babel uninstall nimgame@0.5

 ### babel build